THREADING STATION EMPLOYEE HANDBOOK

 III.
 POSITION DESCRIPTION

-VII.
-HOURS OF WORK, ATTENDANCE, BREAKS AND PUNCTUALITY
+IV.
+HOURS OF WORK, BREAKS, ATTENDANCE AND PUNCTUALITY

 A. Hours of Work